Peliha-ip/Burrowed-Bonds/README.md

 - Hornets attack bees like zombies attack villagers.
 If you have a bee farm, it should be a great idea to protect your bees and take down a hornet if you see one.
 - Snakes and mongooses are enemies and will fight.
 - If a hornet attacks a bee and there are enough bees nearby, the bees will counterattack the hornet with their bee ball technique.
+- Renaming a warthog "Pumba" or "Pumbaa" will change its texture to match the famous character from The Lion King.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)